sans0408/chatbot/README.md

 2. **Run the Notebook:**

    Follow the instructions in the notebook to run each cell.
-The notebook is organized into sections, each covering different aspects of building a chatbot using NLP techniques.
+The notebook consists of multiple use cases of an NLP Chatbot, consolidated in a menu-driven program.

 ## Project Structure

 - **chatbot.ipynb:** The main Jupyter notebook containing the project code and explanations.
-- **data:** Directory to store any datasets used in the project.
+- **README.md:** Contains the usage instructions for this project.
-- **models:** Directory to save trained models.
-- **output:** Directory to save output files such as plots and results.